gmussi/gaming-platform/README.md

 **Output** (TEXT/PLAIN)

-`jwt token` Stirng containing the authorization token to use in requests
+`jwt token` String containing the authorization token to use in requests

 ### Getting a ticket
 Tickets are single-use tokens used to connect via websocket (since websockets do not accept headers).